-Hip Wah runs four consecutive weeks each summer, generally starting at the end of June.
-Students attend for the entire duration.
-Their day at camp is filled with fun and hands-on activities where they experience Chinese culture and traditions through story telling, music, cooking, language, arts and crafts.
+Hip Wah is a day camp that runs four consecutive weeks each summer, starting in either the 3rd or 4th week of June.
+Campers attend for the entire 4-week duration from 9 a.m. to 2 p.m.
+Monday through Friday.
+Their camp days are filled with hands-on activities where they experience Chinese culture and traditions through storytelling, music, cooking, language, arts and crafts, and more.

-Drop-off begins at 8:45 each morning.
-Extended care at a nominal hourly rate is available starting at 7:45 a.m. and closing at 6 p.m Monday through Friday.
+Extended Care is available at a nominal hourly rate starting at 7:45 a.m. and closing at 6 p.m Monday through Friday.
 Optional supplemental hour-long classes in the Mandarin language and Chinese instrumental music are also offered at the same nominal hourly rate Monday through Thursday.
-The optional class for supplemental Mandarin language runs from 2 p.m. - 3 p.m. for the younger campers and from 3 p.m. - 4 p.m. for the older campers.
-The optional class for supplemental Chinese instrumental music runs from 2 p.m. - 3 p.m. for students entering the 4th grade and up.
-Registration for extended care and the optional supplemental classes can be completed during the camp registration process.
 Enrollment in the optional supplemental classes is on a first-come, first-serve space availability basis.